kellpossible/cargo-i18n/i18n-embed/README.md

 Currently this library depends on [rust-embed](https://crates.io/crates/rust-embed) to perform the actual embedding of the language files.
 This may change in the future to make the library more convenient to use.

+## Optional Features

+The `i18n-embed` crate has the following optional Cargo features:

++ `desktop-requester`
+  + Enables a convenience implementation of `LanguageRequester` trait called `DesktopLanguageRequester` for the desktop platform (windows, mac, linux),which makes use of the [locale_config](https://crates.io/crates/locale_config) crate for resolving the current system locale.
++ `web-sys-requester`
+  + Enables a convenience implementation of `LanguageRequester` trait called `WebLanguageRequester` which makes use of the [web-sys](https://crates.io/crates/web-sys) crate for resolving the language being requested by the user's web browser in a WASM context.

 ## Example

 The following is an example for how to derive the required traits on structs, and localize your binary using this library: